napulen/AugmentedNet/README.md

 # AugmentedNet
 A Roman Numeral Analysis Network with Synthetic Training Examples and Additional Tonal Tasks

+> The `main` branch is now a slightly improved neural network.
+The source code of the published version (`v1.0.0`) can be found in the [v1](https://github.com/napulen/AugmentedNet/tree/v1) branch.
+The differences are indicated in any releases > `v1.0.0`.
+If you report against the published results, you are comparing against `v1.0.0`.
+If you want to compare against the latest network, train a model using this code.

 ### ISMIR Paper

 N. Nápoles López, M. Gotham, and I. Fujinaga, "AugmentedNet: A Roman Numeral Analysis Network with Synthetic Training Examples and Additional Tonal Tasks." in *Proceedings of the 22nd International Society for Music Information Retrieval Conference*, 2021, pp. 404–411. https://doi.org/10.5281/zenodo.5624533